Skip to main content

 }

-✕ reason cannot be empty
+[contract] reason_required: reason must not be empty

 Next steps